-- A. This may be a Multiple Prime Job Order Contracting Project therefore each Prime Contractor is responsible for the scheduling requirements as outlined in this Section 13200 or as directed by the Job Order. - B. Section includes administrative and procedural requirements to plan, schedule and document the progress of construction during the performance of the Work, including the following: - 1.
+- A. The Owner has employed a Construction Manager as Agent (CMA) on this project.
+This is a Multiple Prime contract project therefore each Prime Contractor is responsible for the scheduling and documentation requirements as outlined in this Section 013200. - B. Section includes administrative and procedural requirements to plan, schedule and document the progress of construction during the performance of the Work, including the following: - 1.
 Critical Path Method (CPM) schedule and reports. - 2.
 Material location reports. - 3.
 Field condition reports. - 4.
 Special reports.

 - 1. Section 011200 Contract Summary of Work, for preparing a combined CPM Schedule. - 2.
 Section 013300 Submittal Procedure, for submitting schedules and reports. - 3.
-Section 014000 Quality and Code Requirements, for submitting a schedule of tests and inspections. - D. The Owners will answer any questions posed by the Contractor and delineate the participation that is required pertaining to the development, implementation and updating of the CPM schedule or any other reports required by the Contract at the Joint Scope Meeting.
+Section 014000 Quality and Code Requirements, for submitting a schedule of tests and inspections.

-- A. Project: Work at the Site carried out pursuant to one or more Contracts or Job Orders. - B. Activity: A discrete part of the Job Order that can be identified for planning, scheduling, monitoring, and controlling the Project.
-Activities included in a CPM schedule consume time and resources.

-- 1. Critical Activity: An activity on the critical path that has no total float. - 2.
+- A. Project: Work at the Site carried out pursuant to one or more Contracts. - B. Activity: A discrete part of the Contract that can be identified for planning, scheduling, monitoring, and controlling the Project.
+Activities included in a CPM schedule consume time and resources. - 1.
+Critical Activity: An activity on the critical path that has no total float. - 2.
 Predecessor Activity: An activity that precedes another activity in the network. - 3.
-Successor Activity: An activity that follows another activity in the network. - C. Bid Milestone Schedule: Interim milestones, included in the Detailed Scope of Work Documents, which the Contractor utilizes to formulate the Baseline Schedule. - D. Baseline Schedule: Initial schedule, prepared by the Contractor, to complete the Work of the Job Order in accordance with the Job Order duration and starting point to which schedule updates are compared. - E. CPM: Critical Path Method is a scheduling method used to plan and schedule construction projects where activities are arranged based on activity relationships creating a time scaled network diagram. - F. PDM: Precedence Diagram Method follows the standard CPM calculations and allows for special logic relationships creating an interdependent relationship throughout the network. - G. Critical Path: The longest connected chain of interdependent activities through the network schedule that establishes the minimum overall Project duration and contains no total float. - H. Data Date: The date when the status of the CPM schedule is determined, showing the calendar start date for the update period. - I. Float: The measure of leeway in starting and completing an activity. - 1.
+Successor Activity: An activity that follows another activity in the network. - C. Bid Milestone Schedule: Interim milestones, included in the Contract Documents, which the Contractor utilizes to formulate the Baseline Schedule.

+- D. Baseline Schedule: Initial schedule, prepared by each Contractor, to complete the Work of the Contract in accordance with the Contract duration and starting point to which schedule updates are compared. - E. CPM: Critical Path Method is a scheduling method used to plan and schedule construction projects where activities are arranged based on activity relationships creating a time scaled network diagram. - F. PDM: Precedence Diagram Method follows the standard CPM calculations and allows for special logic relationships creating an interdependent relationship throughout the network. - G. Critical Path: The longest connected chain of interdependent activities through the network schedule that establishes the minimum overall Project duration and contains no total float. - H. Data Date: The date when the status of the CPM schedule is determined, showing the calendar start date for the update period. - I. Float: The measure of leeway in starting and completing an activity. - 1.
 Float time is not for the exclusive use or benefit of either the Owner or Contractor, but is a jointly owned, expiring Project resource available to both parties as needed to meet schedule milestones and Substantial Completion date. - 2.
 Free float is the amount of time an activity can be delayed without adversely affecting the early start of the successor activity. - 3.
 Total float is the measure of leeway in starting or completing an activity without adversely affecting the planned Substantial Completion date.